Tropical Storm Merbok (2017)

-Severe Tropical Storm Merbok was a weak tropical cyclone that brought significant impacts to southern China in mid-June 2017.
+Severe Tropical Storm Merbok (Note: The name Merbok (Malay: merbok, [mərbok]) was contributed by Malaysia and refers to the zebra dove (Geopelia striata) in Malay.) was a weak tropical cyclone that brought significant impacts to southern China in mid-June 2017.
 Merbok developed out of a tropical depression which was first monitored by the JMA while it was west of Manila, Philippines, on June 10.
 The system would later be named 04W by the JTWC.
 The depression then strengthened into Tropical Storm Merbok before making landfall in eastern Shenzhen, China.
 Merbok would rapidly weaken inland, dissipating over Southern China on June 13.

 Merbok caused tropical storm-force winds in Hong Kong, as the center of the storm passed nearby.
 Merbok also caused property damage and agricultural damage across Guangdong Province.
 Total economic losses from Merbok were estimated to be CN¥600 million (US$88.3 million).